eclipse-ibeji/freyja/provider_proxies/in_memory_mock_provider_proxy/README.md

 This proxy supports the following configuration settings:

-- `signal_update_frequency_ms`: The frequency between updates to signal values.
+- `signal_update_frequency_ms`: The frequency between updates to signal values in milliseconds.
 This mimics the publish frequency of a real provider.
 - `entities`: A list of entity configuration items with the following properties:
   - `entity_id`: The id of an entity to mock
   - `values`: defines the values that the entity's signal should take.
 This can take one of two forms: